IntersectMBO/cardano-coin-selection/information/specification.md

     algorithm is permitted to select from the [initial UTxO set](#initial-utxo-set).

+    This parameter is necessary for blockchains that impose an upper limit on the size of transactions.

 ## Results

 All coin selection functions produce the following result values: